kuwar/dbt_dwh/README.md

 This is *Data Warehousing* project, designed to integrate *CSV* data from diverse source.
+The project employs *DBT* (Data Build Tool) to transform and analyze the data, creating a structured data mart for sales analysis.
+The project is built using a *Madellion Architecture* approach, which organizes the data into three layers: Bronze, Silver, and Gold.
+The Bronze layer contains raw data, the Silver layer integrates and cleanses the data, and the Gold layer presents the data in a business-friendly format.
+The project is containerized using *Docker* and *docker-compose*, allowing for easy deployment and management of the data pipeline.

 ---

 # Root - Before running docker-compose up - initial project structure